singapore vegan travel guide

 Resources for vegan dining in Singapore

-They are based out of Singapore so expect up-to date info on the Singapore vegan dining scene.
+They are based out of Singapore so expect up-to-date info on the Singapore vegan dining scene.
 Sign up with invite code ‘VEGANHAVEN’ so I can follow you there!

-Options in shopping centres, cafes, fast-food chains
+Shopping centres, cafes, fast-food chains

 Singapore has plenty of massive shopping centres, and you will find yourself spending a lot of time in those.
-Eating out at malls seems to be a national pastime too – all shopping centres have a large food court and some on several levels.
+Eating out at malls seems to be a national pastime too – shopping centres have a large food court and some on several levels.

-Plenty of smoothie, juice, bubble tea kiosks, ice cream kiosks, and it was rare to spot a vegan option.
+There’s plenty of smoothie, juice, bubble tea kiosks, ice cream kiosks, and it was rare to spot a vegan option.
 The ice-cream sandwich is a popular snack, but we didn’t find any vegan.

 • Oatberry – plant based in Orchard, offering gluten-free options, including waffles and açai bowls.